 Six year old Anika Lore Hatch as Gretl von Trapp was also fun to watch.
 Seeing someone so young and talented was pretty cool.
 She didn’t have many lines or solos… but she nailed the ones she did have.

 The scenery and set changes were outstanding.
 I was really impressed with how fluid and seamless each scene flowed into the next.
 It really kept the pace of the show up.
 I was equally impressed with the attention to details.
 The rays of light shining through the high chapel windows in the wedding scene were awesome.

 One thing I always like in any show is a few surprises.
 This one had a few that both first-timers like me and those familiar with the show enjoyed.
 An unexpected entrance by the von Trapp boys caught me off guard and had the audience laughing.

 Speaking of the audience… it was fun being included in the show.
 There was one scene in Act 2 where the audience applause became an actual part of the performance.

 The show ran about 2 hours and 45 minutes… including a 20 minute intermission.
 It didn’t feel like a long show and I wasn’t quite ready for it to end.
 When it did, the nearly sold out, opening night crowd rewarded the cast with a standing ovation.

 The Sound Of Music is playing at the Des Moines Civic center 2/7/17 through 2/12/17.
-You can learn more about this show and other upcoming shows on the cheap modafinil australia.
+You can learn more about this show and other upcoming shows on the buy modafinil in mexico blog.